freaksavior/OptiHack5070/README.md

 Find the latest [OpenCore Release](https://github.com/acidanthera/opencorepkg/releases)

 First and foremost, thanks to everyone involved who put this together.
-The guide at [OpenCore Install Guide!]( https://dortania.github.io/OpenCore-Install-Guide) is fanatastic and you should read through it.
+The [OpenCore Install Guide]( https://dortania.github.io/OpenCore-Install-Guide) is fanatastic and you should read through it.
 Twice.

 My efforts to get a Dell Optiplex 5070 fully working using Opecore bootloader.
 Included is the entire package, with SSDTime dumps and USBMap.kext.